danchris/eortologio-gnome-shell-extension/eortologio@danchris.github.io/README.md

 # How it works
-Alongside with the source code, a json file with most of greek namedays acts as the database.
-This file called `recurring_namedays.json` and I found it on [Greek-namedays](https://github.com/alexstyl/Greek-namedays) repo, so special thanks to [@alexstyl](https://github.com/alexstyl).
+Alongside with the source code, two json files with most of greek namedays act as the database.
+These files called `recurring_namedays.json` and `relative_to_easter.json` and I found it on [Greek-namedays](https://github.com/alexstyl/Greek-namedays) repo.
+Special thanks to [@alexstyl](https://github.com/alexstyl) for his great work.

-Currently, eortologio extension does not support namedays depend on Easter.
+Some namedays may missing.
+Feel free to open an issue if you have found a bug or wish to see a feature implemented.